John-Rood/VectorVault/README.md

   api_key='your_api_key',
   openai_key='your_openai_api_key')` Create Vault Instance and Connect to OpenAI
 <br>
-`v.add(text, meta=None, name='', split=False, split_size=1000)` : Loads data to be added to the Vault, with automatic text splitting for long texts. `text` is a text string. `meta` is a dictionary. `split=True` will split your text input, based on your `split_size`, which will be the approximate size of each split.
-For each split, a new item will automatically be created. `name` is a shortcut to adding a name field to the meta without creating a dictionary.
-If you don't create a dictionary, one with generic information will be created.
-If you don't assign a name, a generic one will be created. `text` is the only required input.
+`v.add(text, meta=None, name='', split=False, split_size=1000)` : Loads data to be added to the Vault, with automatic text splitting for long texts. `text` is a text string. `meta` is a dictionary. *(`split=True` will split your text input, based on your `split_size`.
+For each split, a new item will be created. `name` parameter is a shortcut to adding a "name" field to the metadata.
+If you don't add a name or any metadata, generic info will be added for you. `text` is the only required input)*
 <br>
 `v.get_vectors()` : Retrieves vectors embeddings for all loaded data. *(No parameters)*
 <br>